hummingbot/hummingbot-site/docs/governance/index.md

 All **proposal voting** occur on [Snapshot](https://snapshot.org/), which features an off-chain, gas-less voting system that allows you to vote by signing messages using your HBOT token balance as of a certain block.

-Each proposal type has a different Snapshot:
+Each Proposal type has a different Snapshot space dedicated to it:

-* Pull Request Proposals (HGP): https://snapshot.org/#/hbot-prp.eth
+* Pull Request Proposals (PRP): https://snapshot.org/#/hbot-prp.eth
-* Hummingbot Improvement Proposals (HGP): https://snapshot.org/#/hbot-ip.eth
+* Hummingbot Improvement Proposals (HIP): https://snapshot.org/#/hbot-ip.eth
 * Hummingbot Governance Proposals (HGP): https://snapshot.org/#/hbot.eth

 ### Github

-For Pull Request Proposal feedback as well as any other code-related questions, please use the Hummingbot [Github](https://github.com/hummingbot/hummingbot).
+For feedback or questions relating to the Hummingbot codebase, please create an issue in [Github](https://github.com/hummingbot/hummingbot) an reference specific sections of the code where applicable.

 * Feedback on Pull Request Proposals
-* Feature requests for new connectors and strategies
+* Feature requests for new exchange connectors and strategies
 * Code comments and questions